 In addition to daily content on its website, Russia Direct also offers exclusive benefits to subscribers such as weekly newsletters, and monthly reports.

-Pavel Koshkin is the Executive Editor, Russia.
+Pavel Koshkin is the Editor-in-Chief of Russia Direct.
 He is an experienced journalist in both Russian domestic and foreign policy issues.
 Before his appointment as the deputy editor-in-chief of Russia Direct, Koshkin served as an English-language web editor and staff writer for RBTH.
 He is an alumnus of the Global Undergraduate Exchange Program administered by the International Research & Exchanges Board (IREX).
 In 2011-2012, he participated in the Stanford U.S.-Russia Forum (SURF).
 SURF brings together leading Russian and U.S. pundits with enthusiastic students who want to improve bilateral relations between the countries.
 As part of the program, Koshkin and his American colleagues did research on the ways the United States and Russia respond to international money laundering.
 A graduate of Lomonosov Moscow State University, Koshkin has contributed to a number of Russian and foreign media outlets, including Russia Profile, Kommersant and the Moscow bureau of the BBC.
-In addition to his work at Russia Direct, he is currently working toward a Ph.D. in international journalism at Lomonosov Moscow State University.
+Koshkin has a Ph.D. in international journalism from Lomonosov Moscow State University.
 His dissertation will focus on the ways American columnists covered U.S-China and U.S.-Russian relations between 2008 and 2013.

 Alexey Khlebnikov is the Senior Editor.
 He is also an experienced international relations researcher with a focus on the Middle East and Russian foreign policy.
 Alexey graduated with both a BA and MA in International Relations from Lobachevsky State University of Nizhni Novgorod.
 As part of his Master’s and Ph.D. studies, he has made several research trips, including Syria (Aleppo University, Damascus University), Israel (Tel Aviv University, Hebrew University of Jerusalem) and Hungary (Central European University).
 Alexey also has governmental experience, which he gained while working for the Office of the Presidential Plenipotentiary Envoy in the Volga Federal district.
 He has been published on international relations topics in academic journals and media sources in both Russia and Israel.
 Before joining the Russia Direct team, he received his Master’s degree in Public Policy from the Hubert H. Humphrey School of Public Affairs at the University of Minnesota in the United States as an Edmund S. Muskie Scholar.
 Currently he is working towards his Ph.D. in international relations at Lobachevsky State University of Nizhni Novgorod.